Cory Emmerton

-Cory Emmerton (born June 1, 1988) is a Canadian professional ice hockey centre who is currently playing for Lausanne HC of the National League (NL).
-He previously played in the National Hockey League (NHL) with the Detroit Red Wings.
+Cory Emmerton (born June 1, 1988) is a Canadian professional ice hockey coach for the Lausanne HC.
+He previously played as a centre in the National Hockey League (NHL) with the Detroit Red Wings.
 Emmerton was drafted 41st overall by the Red Wings in the 2006 NHL Entry Draft.

 Playing career

 Emmerton grew up playing minor hockey for his hometown St. Thomas Travellers of the OMHA and the Elgin-Middlesex Chiefs of the Pavilion AAA league in Ontario.

 Junior

 Kingston Frontenacs (2004–2007)

 The Kingston Frontenacs selected Emmerton with their 5th round, 89th overall pick in the 2004 OHL Priority Selection from the Elgin-Middlesex Chiefs.
 He made the team out of training camp, and in his rookie season, scored 17 goals and added 21 assists in 58 games, finishing 6th in team scoring.

 In 2005–06, Emmerton led the Frontenacs in scoring with 90 points in 66 games, helping the team make the playoff for the first time since he joined the club.
 In the playoffs, Kingston was eliminated in the opening round in 6 games, with Emmerton held to two points, both goals.
 In the 2006 NHL Entry Draft, the Detroit Red Wings selected him in the 2nd round, 41st overall selection.